overwolf/overwolf.github.io/docs/topics/enable-dev-tools.md

 ---
-id: toggle-client-features
+id: enable-dev-tools
-title:  Turn on/off client features
+title:  Enable Developer Tools
-sidebar_label: Toggle client features
+sidebar_label: Enable Developer Tools
 ---

 Overwolf client let you turn on or off a couple of client features, like enable developer tools and more.